olleharstedt/tellstory/README.md

 * Normal distribution (useful for age)
 * Nesting namespaces
 * Simplify declaration of sing/plur records.
 How?
-* Graphs with different connection probability (solved by repetition?)
-* Nest graphs inside decks?
-With inline.
-* Day-night cycle with graph ("move graph when card is picked")
 * All flags are global?
+* Graphs with random start number

 TODO
 ----